sectore/tick-tock-tui/README.md

 - [fourmoulu](https://github.com/fourmolu/fourmolu)
 - [just](https://just.systems)

-After installing everyting, check out available commands in next chapter.
+When everything is installed, check out all the commands available below.

 #### Commands to build etc.